senorkrabs/duplicity-glacier-guide/README.md

 git clone https://github.com/Tecnativa/docker-duplicity.git
 docker build --target latest -t docker-duplicity:latest ./docker-duplicity
 ```
-**Note:** The repo is available on Docker Hub as well, but we suggest you clone the git repo and build/push the image into your own repo.
+**Note:** The repo is available on Docker Hub as well, but it is a good practice to clone the repo and build/push the image into your own container image repo.

 With the image built and tagged, we can run individual commands.
-Below are examples:
+Below are examples.

+**Note: ** The commands below assume S3 credentials are available to the container.
+If not, they can be passed in environment variables as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Always store these credentials in a secure location and make sure the IAM principal they are tied to has least privilege access!

 ### Run a backup:
 ```bash